J

 Technical Learnings

-Working with the Mappedin SDK taught me:
+Working with the Mappedin SDK provides insights into:

 • Indoor coordinate systems differ significantly from outdoor GPS